Exxon Mobil (XOM) Last Update 3/21/25

 Crude Oil and Natural Gas Liquid (NGL) Production

-• Average Crude Oil and NGL Sales Price: Exxon's price realization saw a sharp surge from $62 in 2021 to $87 in 2022.
-The growing tight supplies due to geopolitical uncertainty (Russia-Ukraine war) and the soaring demand from the reopening of China's economy bode well for energy prices in 2022.
-However, the prices fell to $70 in 2023, owing to supply cuts from OPEC+
+• Average Crude Oil and NGL Sales Price: Exxon's price realization saw a sharp surge from $62 in 2021 to $96 in 2022.
+The growing tight supplies due to geopolitical uncertainty (Russia-Ukraine war) and the soaring demand from the reopening of China's economy bode well for energy prices.
+However, the prices fell to $78 in 2023, and further down to $77 in 2024, owing to supply cuts from OPEC+ during this period.

 For additional details, select a driver above or select a division from the interactive Trefis split for Exxon Mobil at the top of the page.